tariqul-islam/Outlier_Detection_UMAP/README.md

 ![Pre Training](media/different_networks.png)

 **Embedding of CheXpert dataset using different pre-trained models.** DenseNet-121 and ResNet-50 trained on ImageNet (left two) and ChestX-ray14 (right tow) datasets.
-Each yellow point represents an image with vertical artifact (from cluster e in Fig.~\ref{fig:CheXpert_complete}~(a)) indicating chest x-ray pre-trained models fail to identify these as outliers.
+Each yellow point represents an image with vertical artifact indicating chest x-ray pre-trained models fail to identify these as outliers.

 ## Data